 Corriganville is open from dawn to dusk every day.
 The general car park is accessed from the end of Smith Road.
 Events are held in the park regularily however this will not close down the park.
 A large fire extensively damaged the Park in November of 2018 but growth has already started to come back for most areas.

 Corriganville has several unique and distinct areas, from rock formations, oak groves and open spaces that can be viewed or printed on this Map.
 This is a handy tool for when working out where some of the existing movie sets were located.
 A handy and informative guide can be downloaded here for general knowledge and some history of the park.

-If you are interested in booking an event at Corriganville, please fill out an application and send to Nikki Davy (firstname.lastname@example.org).
+If you are interested in booking an event at Corriganville, please fill out an application and send to Nikki Davy (email@example.com).
+Bookings are limited to preserve the natural settings and are on a first come, first served basis.
 A guide to the areas that can be booked can be found here.
 Fees can be accessed on this link, which include prices for the Picnic Pavillion and other areas of the park as listed above.
 Current insurance will need to be provided to the District.
 The instructions and example of insurance are located here.